vaavaav/dotfiles/README.md

 # Where to store each configuration file?

-Note for self: use soft (symbolic) links on the configuration files.
+Note for self: use hard links on the configuration files.

 Edit: 15/08/2022